 Hi folks!
 My name is Del Leu and thanks for visiting my website.
-I created this website in May 2016 to describe my travels during my 8-month, 48-state adventure as I visit extreme geographic places around the U.S. and Canada -- just me and my truck.
+I created this website in May 2016 to describe my travels during an 8-month road trip as I visit dozens of extreme geographic places around the U.S. and Canada – just me and my truck.
+So far I've posted dozens of stories, over 1,600 high-res photos and more than 30 interactive panorama pictures, so be sure to check them out.

 Above: Here's me and my Toyota truck (with the XT GEOG license plate) near Lake City, Colorado in July.
 Look familiar?
 Take a look at the last picture in the slideshow at the top of this page.
 Back in 1986, when I worked as a BLM ranger in Lake City, I took that shot at this same location.

-Since leaving Portland, I've visited several extreme geographic places, including:
+Since leaving Portland, I've visited several extreme geographic places, which are listed here and include:

 - The wettest city in the U.S. (Forks, Washington)